 - Bone marrow.
 This is the soft, fatty tissue found in bone cavities.

 - Lymph nodes.
 These are small organs shaped like beans.
 They are located throughout the body.
 They are connected through the lymphatic vessels.

 - Lymphatic vessels.
 This is a network of channels throughout the body that carries lymphocytes to the lymphoid organs and bloodstream.

 - Peyer patches.
 This is lymphoid tissue in the small intestine.

 - Spleen.
 This is a fist-sized organ located in the belly (abdomen).

 - Thymus.
-This is an organ with 2 lobes in front of the trachea behind the breastbone.
+This is an organ with 2 lobes in the chest.
+It lies in front of the trachea behind the breastbone.

 - Tonsils.
 These are 2 oval masses in the back of the throat.